 Then you might remember Ewen MacAskill.

-What would you do if you discovered the army you served in was carelessly killing innocent civilians, and illegally torturing others?
+What would you do if you thought the army you served in was carelessly killing innocent civilians, and illegally torturing others?
 It’s a tough question.

-Chelsea Manning, formerly known as Bradley Manning, chose to reveal the truth to the whole world.
+Chelsea Manning chose to reveal the truth to the whole world.

 WikiLeaks, Tor, and defender of privacy